-Involved in extending and redefining painting, Sunniva McAlinden, has questioned patriarchal modernist dogma, addressed minimalist aesthetics, redressed approaches to the grid, painted the fold, constructed follies, tackled the function of ornament.
+In her art practice, Sunniva McAlinden, has questioned patriarchal modernist dogma, addressed approaches to the grid, redressed minimalist aesthetics, painted the fold, constructed follies, and tackled the function of ornament.
 With an emphasis on the articulation of colour as substance, symbol and sensation she continues to explore the material and perceptual possibilities of abstract painting.